 Does your pillowcase make a difference to your skin and hair health?

-There’s a reason we call it beauty sleep: a good night’s kip can erase dark circles and transform a tired complexion, leaving you looking and feeling as fresh as a daisy.
+There’s a reason we call it beauty sleep: a good night’s rest can erase dark circles and transform a tired complexion, leaving you looking and feeling as fresh as a daisy.

 It’s not always possible to get the recommended seven to nine hours of shut-eye a night, however, so could your choice of bedding enhance your skin – and prevent bedhead hair – while you snooze?